 - Paper Structure

-- Film style, including editing, cinematography, mise-en-scène and sound
+- Close analysis of Film and television style including editing, cinematography, mise-en-scene and sound

 - Teaching Arrangements